riscx/codewars/README.md

 # codewars
-My Codewars
+My Codewars <br>
-Aiming to sharpen my coding skills
+Aiming to sharpen my coding skills <br>
-Also to get used to Git processes and Methods
+Also to get used to Git processes and Methods <br>